sagemath/trac_to_gh/Issue 5972.md

 # Issue 5972: [with patch; needs review] segfault in degenerate matrix multiply

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5972

 Original creator: was